 While all businesses must adapt to their political, social and economic context and operate within regulatory and institutional constraints, green and circular economy businesses often face additional challenges such as establishing a secure foothold in the market, staying competitive with other businesses that do not internalize the costs of environmental and social responsibility, limited opportunities for building capacity on sustainable business practices, and access to financing.

 Enhancing the enabling environment for green and circular businesses in the Mediterranean

-The preliminary regional measure will feed into the virtual and face-to-face stakeholder consultations that will be organized during 2020 and 2021.
-The consultations will target a broad set of stakeholders in the region representing businesses, governments, consumers and other civil society groups, regional institutions, the financial sector and academia, amongst others.
-The outcome of these consultations will be consensus on the priority regional measures that will support the development of green and circular economy businesses and strengthen demand for more sustainable products.
+The preliminary regional summary of policy recommendations was the basis of the virtual stakeholder consultation that was organized during 2020 and 2021.
+The consultation targeted a broad set of stakeholders in the region representing businesses, governments, consumers and other civil society groups, regional institutions, the financial sector and academia, amongst others.
+The outcome of this consultation fed into the priority regional measures that will support the development of green and circular economy businesses and strengthen demand for more sustainable products.